sop/asn1/README.md

     composer require sop/asn1

 ## Usage
-The general idea is that each ASN.1 type has it's corresponding PHP class, that knows the details of encoding and decoding of the specific type.
+The general idea is that each ASN.1 type has its corresponding PHP class, that knows the details of encoding and decoding the specific type.

 To decode DER data, use `fromDER` static method of the expected type.
 To encode object to DER, use `toDER` instance method.